 If there is any celebrity, who inspires you and gives very valuable content, which you really think gives value to this professional platform, then share it.
 Not all of us have the same view, everyone has their own unique favor.
 Most of the time, offensive comments are written for these kinds of posts.

 This is not the platform to promote or discuss political ideas or entertainment unless it impacts the business end.
 Everything you do gets tied to your company, and if one of your biggest clients doesn’t like your view, it might affect your business and relationships with the client.

 Approaching CEO & Management for Job

-Most CEO and Management stay out of the hiring process, they have dedicated team for that.
+Most CEO and Management stay out of the hiring process, they have a dedicated team for that.
 People think they can take the shortcut and approach management to get more details directly and skip the process.
 First, make sure you do the research about the company and contact the right person for the same, if you reach anyone else, ask them if they can redirect you to the right person.
 If you keep messaging asking for a job to the wrong person, it will annoy them.
-Only if you reach the right person, you might be able to get it done.
+Only if you reach the right person you might be able to get it done.

 Let me know in the comments what others you would add to this list.

 Do you want to learn how to build your LinkedIn Profile and increase your reach?

 Of course, if you are already an expert, ignore the below content.

 I have released a course called ‘LinkedIn Organic Blueprint,’ and you can get this course at NO COST.

 - 5 Tips to Increase Engagement